nixworks/public/news/2011/09/16/index.md

 ##### Sinn Fin
 ### [Sinn Fin's officer board gives its approval to put forward Northern Ireland's Deputy First Minister Martin McGuinness as a candidate for the 2011 Irish presidential election. ](/news/2011/09/16/sinn-fein-s-officer-board-gives-its-approval-to-put-forward-northern-ireland-s-deputy-first-minister-martin-mcguinness-as-a-candidate-for-th.md)
-_Context: Sinn Fin, Martin McGuinness, Irish presidential election, Deputy First Minister of Northern Ireland_
+_Context: Deputy First Minister of Northern Ireland, Sinn Fin, Irish presidential election, Martin McGuinness_

 ##### Mahmoud Abbas
 ### [Mahmoud Abbas, the President of the Palestinian National Authority, says he will push for full United Nations membership as a nation state for the Palestinian National Authority at the September 23 UN General Assembly meeting. ](/news/2011/09/16/mahmoud-abbas-the-president-of-the-palestinian-national-authority-says-he-will-push-for-full-united-nations-membership-as-a-nation-state-f.md)